Made in 1971

-The Typestyle is Pica (10 Characters per inch) and the Carriage Width is 9.25 inches
+The Typestyle is Continental Elite (11 Characters per inch) and the Carriage Width is 9.25 inches

 With Plastic Snap-over Carrry Case and Facsimile Instruction Booklet